Posted on 11/7/2017 in Business and Strategy

 Download these log files, consolidate all of them, and open the file in Excel.
 Sort the number of Hits in descending order so you can see which IPs are hitting your server the most often at the top.
 Now, identify the Users which have hit your site a significant number of times greater than all other users with no User-Agent specified.
 We’re talking thousands and in some cases tens of thousands of times, more than the next lowest.

 Use any one of those IP address lookup websites out there to identify what country the IP address is coming from.
 If it’s from one of the ‘usual suspects’ and has a significantly great number of hits than all other users, go ahead and block it from recording any data in Analytics (by setting up an IP Filter) and plug that IP into your server’s IP Deny Manager so they can bother you no more.

-A lot of CMS’s now have plugins which have the ability to block malicious bots and IP addresses.
+A lot of CMS now have plugins that have the ability to block malicious bots and IP addresses.
 For example, if you’re using WordPress, you can take advantage of the Wordfence plugin to block IP addresses from accessing your site without having to deal with complicated server apps and log files.

 If you’re running into trouble with communication between your site and Google or if you have malicious bots harassing you constantly, don’t hesitate to contact the experts here at Wakefly.

 Want to improve your sites' rankings or need to deal with malicious bots?